migliori/file-tree-browser/README.md

 **File Tree Generator** is a Javascript plugin built to **browse folders** and **select files**.

 It retrieves directories and files recursively with Ajax from a main directory and displays the tree structure.
-You can browse and select, then do any stuff with the choosen file.
+You can browse and select, move files from folder to folder, do any stuff with the choosen file.

-File Tree Generator is programmed in **pure Javascript** (compiled TypeScript) and **doesn't require any dependency**.
+File Tree Generator is programmed in **Vanilla Javascript** (compiled TypeScript) and **doesn't require any dependency**.

 a **PHP connector** is provided to retrieve the main directory content, you can write your own in any server language (NodeJS, ASP, ...).